xaur/writings/posts/201911xx-marketing-strategies.md

 A few vectors I would try:

-- Buy these new "manual ads" from YouTubers where they read it out loud with their own voice, often in an entertaining way.
+- Buy these new "manual ads" from YouTubers where they read it out loud with their own voice, often in entertaining ways.
 This is quite different from the old random annoying banners or equally annoying video ads injected by YouTube.
 If people already advertise the eToro crypto trading platform in their videos, why couldn't Decred be there?
 - Suggest DCR to content creators as an extra channel to receive tips and donations, as a way to connect with their followers more directly, and as a backup in case of any misbehavior from the gatekeepers.
 They will need our help to get past the conceptual and UX barriers.

 ## Connect with relevant concepts